Cameo-Parkway Records: History

 A major factor in Cameo-Parkway's success was its relationship with the Philadelphia-based TV program American Bandstand.
-Being located in the same city where this popular nationally broadcast music show was produced meant that Cameo-Parkway artists were always available to perform on the show—especially in the event any other act should cancel.
+Being located in the same city where this popular nationally broadcast music show was produced meant that most Cameo-Parkway artists were readily available to perform on the show—especially in the event any other act should cancel.
 Host and producer Dick Clark has spoken of the "warm relationship" his program had with Cameo-Parkway, and of the label's willingness to ensure that quality musical acts were always available to the program on short notice.
-The label benefited tremendously from the arrangement, as the exposure many Cameo-Parkway artists received on American Bandstand helped propel them to stardom.
+The label benefited from the arrangement, as the exposure many Cameo-Parkway artists received on American Bandstand helped propel them to stardom.

 In 1959, Bobby Rydell scored his first hits with "Kissin' Time" and "We Got Love" on Cameo.
 From 1960 to 1964, Rydell was the label's second largest hit maker after Chubby Checker, scoring with such hits as "Wild One" (his biggest hit, peaking at No. 2), "Swingin' School", "Volare", "The Cha-Cha-Cha", "Forget Him" and others.

 Chubby Checker had a minor novelty hit in the summer of 1959 called "The Class", which featured Checker doing comic imitations of singers Fats Domino, the Coasters, Elvis Presley, drummer Cozy Cole, and Ricky Nelson, Frankie Avalon, and Fabian Forte as The Chipmunks.
 In 1960, Checker's cover of Hank Ballard's "The Twist" became Parkway's first big hit.
 Although Ballard's version only reached No. 16 on the R&B chart in 1958, Checker's version went to No. 1 in 1960, and again in early 1962.
-Checker had several hits, including "Pony Time" (his second No. 1), "Let's Twist Again", "The Fly", "Slow Twistin'" (with Dee Dee Sharp), "Limbo Rock", "Popeye (The Hitchhiker)", "Birdland" and others.
+Checker had several hits, including "Pony Time" (his second No. 1), "Let's Twist Again", "The Fly", "Slow Twistin'" (with Dee Dee Sharp), "Limbo Rock", "Popeye the Hitchhiker", "Birdland" and others.